lunarc/lunarc_docs/docs/batch_system.md

 When requesting more then 3100 MB per processing core on Aurora, your jobs will be charged at a higher rate.
-In this case some processing cores have to remain idle since you are using more than your fair share of memory.
+If you do this, some processing cores have to remain idle since you are using more than your fair share of memory.

 #### Erik